 Strategy Parameters

 For strategy configuration and optimization, StockSharp provides a special class StrategyParam<T>.
-Strategy parameters allow you to change trading algorithm settings without modifying the program code, which is especially convenient when switching between testing and live trading modes.
+Strategy parameters allow you to modify trading algorithm settings without changing the code, which is particularly convenient when switching between testing and live trading modes.
 Additionally, these parameters are used during optimization to automatically iterate through values and find optimal strategy settings.

-Unlike regular C# properties, parameters created using this class are automatically displayed in visual settings (for example, in Designer) and can be used when optimizing strategies.
+Unlike regular C# properties, parameters created with this class are automatically displayed in visual settings (for example, in Designer) and can be used for strategy optimization.

 Creating Strategy Parameters